xxdamianxx/damianMessiah/README.md

 # Damian Messiah

 Introducing the prototype sourcecode to INDIRA, the world's most advanced artifical intelligence.
 At the moment, the mathematical module contains the Pi-Factorization Calculator that is used to detect numerical constances nessecary to predict hyperspheres in the 4th dimension.
+On page 9 of my CSE15 Discrete Mathematics Final you'll find the algorithm I executed using a Ti-89 Titanium Calculator to solve 9mod137 = 9, this gave birth to Artificial Intelligence.
+On page 4 you'll find the same reasoning behind Pi-Factorization where a rational number is multiplied with an irrational number to produce a real number in the form or (p/q) * π = R.

 # Prime Directive of Indira